The Getterman Scholars Program is designed for students committed to scholarship, leadership, and service of the highest merit.

 Historically, recipeients of the Getterman Scholars Award have scored 1500 or above on the SAT (math and critical reading), a 34 or above on the ACT, and/or a 103 on the CLT.

 Requirements for Consideration

 - Submit a completed application for one or more Baylor Honors College programs or majors (Baylor Interdisciplinary Core, Honors Program, Great Texts major, or University Scholars major).
 Click here to learn more about the Honors College.
 Note: The Getterman Scholars application requires the email contact information for two references.
 If the selection committee reaches a point at which it would like additional information about an applicant, the committee will reach out to references for responses to focused questions.
-If you apply to the University Scholars major, a major in the Honors College, you will need to submit letters of recommendation through your goBAYLOR account for this major.

 - Submit the Getterman Scholars Program application through your goBAYLOR account.
 The application requires completing a written application, and uploading a three-minute video-recorded essay that responds to one of the following prompts: